-Domain Indicators/Questions # % Connection & Support Number of parents/caregivers who improved familial connection and support as measured by improvement in Protective Factors Survey Score Due to engagement in this program, I feel more connected with other parents and have learned more about resources in my community (1:1 services and group) 4 of 5 80% Improved knowledge, skills, and/or abilities Due to my engagement in this program, I feel more confident in my parenting (group services) How effective was the consultant in increasing your understanding if your child's needs?
-(ECMHC) 4 of 5 No data 100% Connection & Support Due to my engagement in this program, I feel more connected to other parents in my community (group) 4 of 4 100% I feel more comfortable talking about my and my child's mental health/ children in my classroom (population: group, teacher consultations, and one-on-one services) 5 of 5 100% Stigma Reduction How effective was the consultant in contributing to your understanding of the family's situation and its effects on the child's current behaviors?
-5 73% I feel more comfortable seeking out resources for myself and/or my child 5 of 5 100%

-Knowledge/ access to services Due to my engagement, I know where to go in my community for resources and support. (population = groups, teacher consultations, and one-on-one services) 4 of 5 80% Community Advocacy Due to my engagement, I feel more empowered to advocate for myself and my child's needs. (population = group and 1:1) 5 of 5 100% Cultural Identity/ Humility I feel like my identity is affirmed by this program. (population = groups, teacher consultations, one-on-one services) 5 of 5 100%
+Domain Indicators/Questions # % Connection Number of parents/caregivers who improved familial connection and support as measured by improvement in Protective Factors Survey Score 4 of 5 80% & Support Due to engagement in this program, I feel more connected with other parents and have learned more about resources in my community (1:1 services and group) Improved knowledge, Due to my engagement in this program, I feel more confident in my parenting (group services) 4 of 5 100% skills, and/or abilities How effective was the consultant in increasing your understanding if your child's needs?
+(ECMHC) No data Connection & Support Due to my engagement in this program, I feel more connected to other parents in my community (group) 4 of 4 100% I feel more comfortable talking about my and my child's mental health/ children in my classroom (population: group, teacher consultations, and one-on-one services) 5 of 5 100% Stigma Reduction How effective was the consultant in contributing to your understanding of the family's situation and its effects on the child's current behaviors?
+5 73% I feel more comfortable seeking out resources for myself and/or my child 5 of 5 100% Knowledge/ access to services Due to my engagement, I know where to go in my community for resources and support. (population = groups, teacher consultations, and one-on-one services) 4 of 5 80% Community Advocacy Due to my engagement, I feel more empowered to advocate for myself and my child's needs. (population = group and 1:1) 5 of 5 100% Cultural Identity/ Humility I feel like my identity is affirmed by this program. (population = groups, teacher consultations, one-on-one services) 5 of 5 100%